pmario/tweb-config/README.md

     * done
   * Copy the newly created public key to your RasPi
     * `ssh-copy -i .ssh/pi_ras.pub pi@<RasPi IP address>`
-    * answere the question with `yes`
+    * answer the question with `yes`
     * done
   * Connect to your Pi with `ssh pi@<RasPi IP address>`
-    * again answere the questions with yes
+    * again answer the questions with yes
   * You should see an autologin prompt now
     * `pi@raspberrypi ~ $`
     * if not you did it wrong :/